Mdanishnadeem/Wildfire-Analysis/README.md

 8. **aqi_score_combined.csv**: This file contains the final AQI value and the wildfire impact score calculate for visualisation and prediction purposes.

+9. **both_deaths.csv**: This file contains deaths for both genders combined due to Chronic Respiratory Diseases and Chronic Pulmonary Obstructive Diseases

+10. **female_deaths.csv**: This file contains deaths for only females due to Chronic Respiratory Diseases and Chronic Pulmonary Obstructive Diseases

+11. **male_deaths.csv**: This file contains deaths for only males due to Chronic Respiratory Diseases and Chronic Pulmonary Obstructive Diseases

 These data files are essential for conducting analysis related to wildfires and air quality.
 Feel free to explore and use them for your research and projects.